keemanxp/keemanxp/README.md

 About Me

-- 🤖 I’m currently working on Large Language Models for local Sarawakian languages
+- 🤖 I’m currently working on Large Language Models for various educational use.
 - 💻 My expertise is in educational technology and e-learning